-Peer Review is a recommended opportunity available for teachers and course and subject leaders to provide additional evidence for an application for academic promotion.
-It is highly recommended that you use the structured Peer Review process to provide evidence of effective teaching, subject and course design practice, and/or assessment and benchmarking to support your application.
+Peer Review is a requirement (Clause 23 of the reviewed academic procedure) to provide evidence to support claims for teaching achievements for teachers and course and subject leaders when preparing an application for academic promotion.
+The structured Peer Review process offered through DLT will provide evidence of effective teaching, subject and course design practice, and/or assessment and benchmarking to support your application.

 The broad learning and teaching areas that would be appropriate for the Promoting Learning domain of a promotion application are: